-Now that you’ve set up your QuickBooks Chart of Accounts, entered your products into QuickBooks, and selected your options in QuickBooks for Payments, Sales Tax, and Shipping, you’re ready for the next step.
+Now that you’ve set up your QuickBooks Chart of Accounts, entered your products into QuickBooks, and selected your options in QuickBooks for Payments, Sales Tax, and Shipping, you’re ready to install the web connector.

 After you activate NP QuickBooks Connector for WooCommerce, go to the QuickBooks SetUp in WooCommerce to create a QuickBooks Web Connector file.

-Below is a screenshot of the Web Connector.
-You can see I have checked the option for Auto-Run and the minutes indicate how often your site will update.
-For our purposes here, I’ve set the time for 10 minutes on my initial set up so I can test my other settings more easily.
+Below is a screenshot of the QuickBooks Web Connector.
+You can see the option for Auto-Run is checked and the minutes indicate how often your site will update.
+For our purposes here, we’ve set the time for 10 minutes on the initial set up so we can test our other settings more easily.
 But you will want to set your time for much longer than 10 minutes, either now or after you set up, to avoid overwhelming your system (180 minutes would be a normal setting unless your volume is very high).

 Default Account Options